RedisGears/RedisGears/docs/functions.md

     * [`RG.UNREGISTER`](commands.md#rgunregister)

 ## Registration ID
-Every registration has a unique internal identifier.
-It is generated in the same manner as the [Execution ID](#execution-id).
+Every registration has a unique internal identifier that's referred to as its [**Registration ID**].
+It is generated in the same manner as the [Execution ID](#execution-id) and despite appearing the same the two should not be confused.

 ## Context Builder
 RedisGears functions in Python always begin with a context builder - the [`#!python class GearsBuilder`](runtime.md#gearsbuilder).